norahluo/COVID-impact-on-shopping/README.md

-# Impacat of the COVID-19 pandemic and generational heterogeneity on ecommerce shopping styles
+# Impact of the COVID-19 pandemic and generational heterogeneity on ecommerce shopping styles

-A case study of Sacramento, California
+This repository contains the replication data and code for Luo et al. (2022) Impact of the COVID-19 pandemic and generational geterogeneity on ecommerce shopping styles - A case study of Sacramento, California

+The paper is submitted to Communication in Transportation Research and it is now under review.